ahmedalmory/joda-resources/README.md

      // model that will be used for crud operations

+     // required either in the controller or the model
+     // will be used in store and update validation in case storeRules or updateRules are not set protected $rules = ['name' => 'required', 'body' => 'sometimes'];

+    // will be used for store validation, if set
+    // public static $storeRules =[];

+    // will be used for update validation , if set
+    // public static $updateRules =[];

      // optional
      // will be the name of the model in lower case if not set in this example 'user' protected $name = 'user';